Hawker Hurricane: Pre-war

-By the middle of 1938, the first 50 Hurricanes had reached squadrons and, at that time, it had been assessed that the rate of production was slightly greater than the RAF's capacity to introduce the new aircraft, which had already been accelerated.
+By the middle of 1938, the first 50 Hurricanes had reached squadrons, and at that time, the rate of production had been assessed to be slightly greater than the RAF's capacity to introduce the new aircraft, which had already been accelerated.
 Accordingly, the British government gave Hawker the clearance to sell excess aircraft to nations that were likely to oppose German expansion.
-As a result, there were some modest export sales made to other countries; at the earliest opportunity, a former RAF Hurricane I was dispatched to Yugoslavia for evaluation purposes.
+As a result, some modest export sales were made to other countries; at the earliest opportunity, a former RAF Hurricane I was dispatched to Yugoslavia for evaluation purposes.
 Shortly after this evaluation, an order for 24 Hurricane Mk.Is for the Royal Yugoslav Air Force was received; this was followed by the purchase of a production licence for the Hurricane by Yugoslavia.
 Yugoslavian Hurricanes saw action against the Luftwaffe during the invasion of Yugoslavia in 1941 by the Axis powers.

-To the end of August 1939, 14 Hurricanes had been sent to Poland (SS Lassel left Liverpool on 30 August 1939 heading to Constanza in Romania, these planes never reached Poland and ultimately were sold to Turkey), seven ex-RAF Hurricanes had been sent to South Africa, while another 13 ex-RAF Hurricanes were sent to Turkey, 13 Hurricanes had been built for Belgium, 21 for Canada including one as a pattern for Canadian Car and Foundry, one for Iran, one for Poland, three for Romania and 12 for Yugoslavia.
-All the built for export aircraft were taken from the RAF order and so all originally had an RAF serial.
-Further exports were done in the final four months of 1939 and early 1940.
+To the end of August 1939, 14 Hurricanes had been sent to Poland (SS Lassel left Liverpool on 30 August 1939 heading to Constanza in Romania, but these planes never reached Poland and ultimately were sold to Turkey), seven ex-RAF Hurricanes had been sent to South Africa, while another 13 ex-RAF Hurricanes were sent to Turkey, 13 Hurricanes had been built for Belgium, 21 for Canada including one as a pattern for Canadian Car and Foundry, one for Iran, one for Poland, three for Romania, and 12 for Yugoslavia.
+All the built-for-export aircraft were taken from the RAF order, so all originally had an RAF serial number.
+Further exports were done in late 1939 and early 1940.

-Hurricane production was increased as part of a plan to create a reserve of attrition aircraft as well as re-equip existing squadrons and newly formed ones such as those of the Auxiliary Air Force.
+Hurricane production was increased as part of a plan to create a reserve of attrition aircraft, as well as re-equip existing squadrons and newly formed ones such as those of the Auxiliary Air Force.
 Expansion scheme E included a target of 500 fighters of all types by the start of 1938.
-By the time of the Munich Crisis, there were only two fully operational RAF squadrons of the planned 12 to be equipped with Hurricanes.
-By the time of the German invasion of Poland there were 16 operational Hurricane squadrons as well as a further two more that were in the process of converting.
+By the time of the Munich Crisis, only two fully operational RAF squadrons of the planned 12 were equipped with Hurricanes.
+By the time of the German invasion of Poland, 16 Hurricane squadrons were operational, and a further two were in the process of converting.